jamulussoftware/jamulus/src/res/homepage/manual.md

 address is specified in the settings, no server list will be available.

 Alternatively, you can enter an IP address or URL of the server running the Jamulus server in the server address field.
-An optional port number can be added after the IP address or URL using a comma as a separator, e.g, jamulus.dyndns.org:22124.
+An optional port number can be added after the IP address or URL using a colon as a separator, e.g, jamulus.dyndns.org:22124.
 A list of the most recent used server IP addresses or URLs is available for selection.

 ### Reverberation effect